On syzygy categories over Iwanaga-Gorenstein algebras: Reduction, minimality and finiteness: Reduction of 2-Calabi-Yau tilted algebra

 where $Y\in\cmp A$, $P$ is projective, and $X$ is not supported at vertex $i$.
 Applying $\Hom_A(J, -)$ to this sequence, where $J= Ae_iA$, we obtain the following long exact sequence.

 Note that since $X$ is not supported at $i$ then Lemma~\ref{lem:J}(e) implies that $\Hom_A(J, X)=0$.
 Moreover, by Lemma~\ref{lem:J}(a) we have $J\in \cmp A$, and thus $\Ext^1_A(J, P)=0$.
 Thus, we conclude that $\Ext^1_A(J, \rad\,P(i))=0$.
 Since $J$ is a syzygy whose top consists of simple modules at vertex $i$, it follows that the projective cover $P(J)$ of $J$ consists of projective modules $P(i)$.
 However, \cite[Lemma 5.2]{SS4} implies that every non-projective syzygy $J$ has an extension with the radical of its projective cover.
-Thus $J$ must be projective.
-Then Corollary~\ref{cor} implies that $\scmp\,A \cong \scmp\,B$.
-This completes the proof that (e) implies (a).
+Thus $\Ext^1_A(J, \rad\,P(i))$ being zero implies $J$ is projective and $J^\perp = \cmp\, A$.
+It remains to show that $m_{ii}=1$.
+Consider the following commutative diagram with exact rows, where the map $u$ is the inclusion appearing in sequence \eqref{eq:21}.
+The square on the right is obtained by applying the functor $F$ to $u$.
+The square on the left is obtained by taking kernels of $\pi$ and $\pi_P$ respectively, and note that since $P$ is a projective $A$-module, then $F(P)$ is a projective $B$-module by Lemma~\ref{lem:Fproj}, so the kernel of the projection $\pi_P$, denoted by $J_P$ is a summand of $J$.

+Now applying the Snake Lemma we obtain a long exact sequence, where we note that $\cok \, u \cong X$.